 There’s also the excellent lagoon show Marathon of Mayhem: Carnage Factory, which features water fountains, film projections, lighting, and projection-mapping.
 It is also very, very loud.
 (I know I might sound old there, but we’ve seen several other guests plugging their ears during this.)

-As far as entertainment goes, this is actually quite a huge slate.
-About a half-dozen attractions are also open (all with minimal waits); we do not recommend doing them.
-You cannot possibly see and do all of the Halloween entertainment without a good plan of attack for Halloween Horror Nights…
+As far as attractions go, this is actually quite a huge slate.
+Numerous rides are also open (all with minimal waits); we do not recommend doing them.
+You cannot possibly see and do all of the Halloween entertainment without a good plan of attack for Halloween Horror Nights.

 Halloween Horror Nights Tips